apache/nano/README.md

       headers: The HTTP response headers from CouchDB, if no error.
       response: The HTTP response body from CouchDB, if no error.

 Because in `nano` you can do database operations you are not bound to one and only one database.
-The first thing you do is load the module pointing either providing a JSON configuration object or a string that represents the relative file path of that config, e.g. `cfg/tests.js`.
+The first thing you do is load the module pointing either providing a `json` `configuration object` or a `configuration file path` like `cfg/tests.js`.
 Do refer to [cfg/couch.example.js][4] for a example.
-There you can use it to specify where `couchdb` lives, if you want to use `https`, or even to use a `proxy`.
+There you will also specify where `couchdb` lives, if you want to use `https`, or even to use a `proxy` server.

       var nano = require('nano')('./cfg/tests.js');